 When filing an application to register a mark that has not been used yet in the United States, the applicant may file its application based on a 'bona fide intent to use" the mark in the United States, based on its application or registration in its country of origin, or based on an extension of an international registration under the Madrid Protocol.
-In each instance, the applicant must sign a declaration that it has a "bona fide intent to use" the mark in the United States registration process also run into difficulties when their "bona fide intent to use" the mark is challenged in an opposition or cancellation proceeding.
+In each instance, the applicant must sign a declaration that it has a "bona fide intent to use" the mark in the United States in commerce.
+Applicants unfamiliar with the United States registration process also run into difficulties when their "bona fide intent to use" the mark is challenged in an opposition or cancellation proceeding.